B-UMMI/chewBBACA/README.md

 **Parameters:**

-`-i, --input-files`: (REQUIRED) Path to the directory with the genome FASTA files or to a file
+`-i, --input-files`: (Required) Path to the directory with the genome FASTA files or to a file
      		     with a list of paths to the FASTA files, one per line.

-`-g, --schema-directory`: (REQUIRED) Path to the schema directory with the loci FASTA files.
+`-g, --schema-directory`: (Required) Path to the schema directory with the loci FASTA files.

-`-o, --output-directory`: (REQUIRED) Output directory where the allele calling results will be stored
+`-o, --output-directory`: (Required) Output directory where the allele calling results will be stored
 			  (will create a subdirectory if the path passed by the user already exists, the subdirectory will be named "results_<TIMESTAMP>").